Razorbob/Hero/readme.md

 ![Alt text](assets/images/Crypto1.png)

+#### Items

+Items will be either fungible Tokens or NFTs, depending on how rare they are.
+Special Items will be awarded to special people.
+So there will be noone else but you who has this item.
+Unbalanced?
+Yeah sucks beeing bad.
+Get Gud.

 #### Ideas

     Everyone will have a spellbook, where you can check your Spells you learned (Also with information of how to perform it, just in case u forgott)